jamestlee513/listen-up/README.md

  ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/ezgif.com-gif-maker%20(3).gif)

  Each route to a podcast uses a regex expression to make sure a valid string is being pased into the url.
 The req.param is used to retrieve the podcast Id from the database.
-The Id is also used to retrive the podcast rating.
-If the user has not submitted a review then the review is set to 0.
+The user id is used to retrive the podcast rating.
+If the user has not submitted a rating then the rating is set to 0.

  ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/d737524ea38cb46c30ac4741763f8cb0.png)